 It’s also important to:

 - Observe ski area boundary closures.

 Any lift or boundary closures will be indicated on the day on the website and at Guest Services.
-If you are not sure, please ask Guest Services, Lift Operators or the Snow Patrol team who will be out and about on the slopes.
+If you are not sure, please ask Guest Services, Lift Operators or the Ski Patrol team who will be out and about on the slopes.